-In this quick tutorial you’ll learn how to draw a crow in just a few quick steps, but first…
+In this quick tutorial you'll learn how to draw a Crow in 7 easy steps - great for kids and novice artists.

 Interesting Facts about Crows

 Crows are members of the Corvidae family, which also includes magpies, jays, and ravens.
 There are about 40 species of crows that live all over the world, except South America and Antarctica.
 They live in temperate climates.

 - Crows communicate with their own language of sounds.

 - Crows are often found in places with large human populations, such as cities.

 - A group of crows is called a murder or a flock.
 They migrate together to warmer climates during the fall and winter.